The Shadow Dancer wiki last edited by hunterob on 07/04/15 12:35PM

-Throughout the game a number of hostages would be present for the player to rescue and in the Arcade version of the game, these were bombs which had to be disarmed before they could face the boss.
-The ninja's main weapon would be an unlimited supply of throwing stars combined with punches and kicks when he got close to enemies.
-Ninja Magic can also be performed one in each level which would kill all enemies on screen or damage a boss.
-A single power-up also exists which would upgrade the throwing stars into energy bolts and allows the ninja to perform more powerful sword slashes.
+Throughout each stage in the game there are a number of bombs that must be disarmed before they Hayate can face the boss.
+The ninja's main weapon is an unlimited supply of throwing stars combined with punches and kicks when he gets close to enemies.
+Ninja Magic can also be performed once each level which will kill all enemies on screen, or in the case of a boss deal severe damage.
+A single power-up also exists which upgrades the throwing stars into energy bolts and allows the ninja to perform more powerful sword slashes.

 The game contains 4 rounds which are divided into subsections totaling 15 stages.
 Every round has only 1 regular stage and 1 boss stage.
 This differed slightly on the Sega Master System port of the game which was the shortest of all the versions.
 The Arcade version saw Hayate go up against a group of ninjas climbing down a building in the style of a first-person shooter.
 The Master System contains both the Arcade and the Sega Genesis versions of the bonus round.